 A great gluten free flour mix can do wonders for your gluten free baking.
 It can transform recipes and take your baking to new heights.
 Think of it as the substitute for all purpose flour that you need for all those recipes that call for all purpose flour.

 But finding the right gluten free flour mix can be tricky.
 Do you go with the one on the shelf at the store?
 It sure looks convenient.
 But before grabbing that bag of pricey flour mix, with half of the ingredients list looking kinda mysterious (looking at you calcium sulfate!), try making your own gluten free flour mix.

 Substituting gluten free flour mix for all purpose flour

-Before jumping in to gluten free flours and recipes, it’s helpful to know what gluten really does in baking.
+Before jumping in to gluten free flours, it’s helpful to know what gluten really does in baking so substituting for it is easier.
 The strange thing is, fresh milled wheat flour does not contain gluten.
 That’s right – there is no gluten in the flour itself.
 What creates the gluten is when two proteins, glutenin and gliadin, come into contact with a liquid.